 The last characteristic in the fruit of the Spirit points us back to the “works of the flesh” in Galatians 5:19-21.
 Those of us with the indwelling Holy Spirit has the strength to control our sinful desires, to say “no” to our flesh.
 Self-control gives us the power to say “yes” to the Spirit and foster a beautiful, bountiful harvest of spiritual fruit!

-The last I wrote on this subject, I spoke about a song, an earworm, that I had playing in my mind over and over.
+Reflecting on the last I wrote on this subject, I spoke about a song, an earworm, that I had playing in my mind over and over.
 Well, 2 days later and it’s still there.
-The song, “Shallow,” a duet by Lady Gaga…
+The song, “Shallow,” a duet by Lady Gaga and Bradley Cooper from the movie “A Star is Born“.
+To view the first… Continue reading Move far away from the shallow

-When pride cometh, then cometh shame: but with the lowly is wisdom.
-Proverbs 11:2 One of our greatest enemies can be Pride.
-Pride can make us ignore truth, pride can make us separate from others, pride can lead to our…
+Greatest downfalls One of our greatest enemies can be Pride.
+Pride can make us ignore truth, pride can make us separate from others, pride can lead to our own destruction.
+There is one thing to be proud of yourself, its another thing to be full of pride.
+Many people are too proud to admit they… Continue reading Pride Comes Destruction